gitsense/devboard/docs/boards.md

 <a name=example></a>
 ## Example

 The following will create a board called "example" with two rows with the same widget used three times.
-The first row contains two widget instances (6 cols + 6 cols) and one widget instance (12 cols) in the second row:
+The first row contains two widget blocks (6 cols + 6 cols) and one widget block (12 cols) in the second row:

     {
         "name": example",
         "displayName": "Example tutorial board",
-        "widgets": [
+        "blocks": [
             {
-                "fullName": "hello.world",
+                "widget": "hello.world",
                 "cols": 6,
                 "colStyle": {
                     "textAlign": "center",